My Time at Jawbone

 The New Products Team

-My first position at Jawbone focused on projects directly related to our Research and Development efforts.
+My first position at Jawbone focused on projects directly related to our Research & Development efforts.
 I worked under the Creative Director of New Products and along with our signal algorithms and hardware engineering teams to design wireframes, user experience frameworks, and vision decks for potential new UP products/features.

 New responsibility leads to personal growth